GoogleCloudPlatform/cloud-foundation-fabric/modules/iot-core/README.md

 ```

 ## Example integrated with Data Foundation Platform
-In this example, we will show how to extend **[Data Foundations Platform](../../data-solutions/data-platform-foundations/)** including IoT Platform as a new source of data.
+In this example, we will show how to extend the **[Data Foundations Platform](../../data-solutions/data-platform-foundations/)** to include IoT Platform as a new source of data.

 ![Target architecture](./diagram_iot.png)